netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 ![Grafana](./images/console-acm-grafana.png)

-The new dashboards are in the "Custom" directory:
+The new dashboards are in the "NetObserv" directory:

 ![Search dashboards](./images/search-dashboard.png)